CliMA/SurfaceFluxes.jl/docs/src/UniversalFunctions.md

 **Unstable Conditions ($\zeta < 0$):**

-For unstable conditions, computations follow Nishizawa & Kitamura (2018), with appropriate scaling for heat.
+For unstable conditions, computations follow Nishizawa & Kitamura (2018, Eqs.
+A5-A6), with appropriate \text{Pr}_0$scaling for heat.

 For momentum:
 ```math